Skip to content

 Traditional test strategies are limited to standard templates making them overly complex, and difficult to follow for various stakeholders, especially non-technical ones.
 Leaders often accept these strategies without fully understanding them, while engineers find themselves lacking the time or motivation to engage with lengthy and complicated documents.

-Continued Production Failures
+Stop Production Failures

 Most testing projects define standard test strategy documents at the project initiation time.
 Still, it does not improve the overall failure rate.
 If your product is often meeting with obvious problems despite creating and following the test strategy, it is a sign of disconnection from reality.
 Continued production failures are a clear indication of revisiting the strategy and customizing it to your updated needs.

-Maintenance Hurdles
+Overcoming Test Maintenance Hurdles

 Furthermore, maintaining traditional test strategies can be a daunting task.
 The process of revising these strategies is time-consuming and complex, which discourages teams from keeping them up to date and using them actively.